 Debater A: The narrative does not support my opponent's claim that Eddie teaches Teena about isotopes during their hike.
-The explanation of isotopes occurs at a dinner conversation well after their hike is over, as Teena's mother inquires, and enjoying lunch together

-"Maybe we could understand more of what it's all about if you could explain what a radioisotope is, Eddie."
+The explanation of isotopes occurs at a dinner conversation well after their hike is over, as Teena's mother inquires, "Maybe we could understand more of what it's all about if you could explain what a radioisotope is, Eddie."